xuanzhou1/xuanzhou-academic/content/en/post/Essay-reference-community/index.md

 Considering the countries/regions distribution of the readers as shown in Table 2, China is the country with the largest number of readers, followed by Italy and the United States.
 This indicates that my research is of great interest to the Chinese research community, as well as to the Italian and American communities.
 Overall, my work seems to have a significant impact in China and the wider Asian region, with interest from several other parts of the world as well.

-Table 2 Countries from which my publications was read in the last 8 weeks
+**Table 2 Countries from which my publications was read in the last 8 weeks.**

 |**Country/Region**|**Count**|**Country/Region**|**Count**|
 | :-: | :-: | :-: | :-: |